UCL/research-computing-with-cpp/session10/08exercise5.md

     "Name": "Development Cluster"
 ```

-Once the cluster is up and running, get the public DNS name:
+When the cluster is up and running, get the public DNS name:

 ``` bash
 # Get the DNS